 1Step Away from the Instagram

-Instagram has been, and probably will continue to be a source of travel inspiration for me.
+Instagram has been, and probably will continue to be a source of travel and photographic inspiration for me.
 But something I’ve been noticing about myself found articulation this year when I read a description of millennials as “aspirational materialists.”

 We’re bombarded on Instagram with images of the perfect life with the perfect belongings, and it’s easy to think that life would be better with that immaculately decorated apartment– or hotel room.
 It’s fine to enjoy nice things, but I don’t like that I’m increasingly tempted to prioritize beautiful hotels over actual experiences when I travel (and don’t get me started about the idiotic impulse to choose the most instagrammable meals).